Is Buying a Unit in Brisbane a Good Investment?

+It’s a popular debate… is buying a unit in Brisbane a good investment?
 There is a lot of discussion around this topic, but it is important to highlight that it can be a mistake if an investor has not done their research and due diligence.

 Buying a unit in Brisbane seems like a no-brainer for some property investors due to the attractive cash flow benefits.
 Units also have a much lower entry price point.
 And, they often provide people with the desired lifestyle, especially when the units are in popular precincts.